TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 Overriding FlexForm settings
 ============================

-It is possible to override some FlexForm settings via TSconfig.
+It is possible to override some :ref:`FlexForm <t3coreapi:flexforms>` settings via TSconfig.
 You can find some examples for this in the reference section, for example on the :ref:`TCEFORM <tceform>` page.